 Streaming websites are a possible venture for ads.
-You can advertise on Hulu for example, with self-service advertising through their platform.
+You can advertise on Hulu for example, with self-service tobacco advertising through their online marketing platform.

-Create a video ad and submit.
+Create a video ad and submit it.
 There is an approval process that focuses on the ad’s quality.
 It’s like running a TV commercial for a fraction of the price.

 The Optimum7 marketers believe that these restrictions will slowly disappear.
 CBD is actually getting easier.
 Cannabis may become fully legal in the United States in the next 12 to 24 months.
 These restrictions may be lifted for most products, but the firearm one will be here to stay.

 Can I sell Tobacco Online?